Palm Coast, Florida: Languages

 As of 2000, English spoken as a first language accounted for 87.66% of all residents, while 12.33% spoke other languages as their mother tongue.
 The most significant was Spanish speakers who made up 6.48% of the population, while German came up as the third most spoken language, which made up 1.18%, Italian was spoken by 1.02%, and Portuguese at 1.00% of the population.

 Noted issues

 Pedestrian fatalities

 On March 2, 2017, Michelle Taylor, a 16-year-old student of Matanzas High School was struck and killed by a car while walking home from school in an area with no sidewalks and few street lights.
 In the following months, the people of the city petitioned to have more street lights and sidewalks installed throughout the entire city to reduce the number of pedestrian injuries and deaths.
 Students of Matanzas High School took charge of these efforts by creating committees and petitions to generate attention and pressure the local city council.
 Towards the end of 2016, Kevin Smith Jr, also a student of Matanzas, was injured in a hit and run under the same conditions.

 Healthcare

-The only hospitals are AdventHealth Palm Coast and AdventHealth Palm Coast Parkway.
+There are two hospitals in the city: AdventHealth Palm Coast and AdventHealth Palm Coast Parkway.